AndValsamis/Four-ways-to-request-data/README.md

 An example of different ways to request data.

-Using XHR,fetch,JQuerry and Axios to request data.
+Coding XHR,fetch,JQuerry and Axios to request data.
+Using VSC.